Patch-Based Diffusion for Data-Efficient, Radiologist-Preferred MRI Reconstruction: Experimental Setup

 For creating training datasets of various sizes, we sampled slices systematically from randomly selected volumes.
 For smaller datasets (25, 100, and 200 slices), we extracted only the center slice from each volume to maximize data diversity.
 For 500 slices, we used two adjacent slices (center and one adjacent) from 250 volumes, while for 1000 slices, we selected four adjacent slices (center plus three adjacent) from 250 volumes.
 The full dataset of 2330 slices is comprised of five slices from each of the 446 training volumes.
 All volumes were selected randomly from the training pool without weighting by contrast type.
 There is no overlap between training and validation volumes from the FastMRI dataset \citep{zbontar2019fastmriopendatasetbenchmarks}.

 In total, the training set contains 446 k-space volumes, consisting of 40 FLAIR, 136 T1-weighted (91 post-contrast, 26 pre-contrast, 19 native), and 270 T2-axial.
 Our validation set contains 266 volumes (distinct from the training volumes) from which we sample an evaluation test set of center-slices to mirror the training contrast distribution, namely 50 T2-axial, 7 FLAIR, and 25 T1-weighted slices.
-All metrics are reported over this evaluation test set.
+We also use an evaluation set consisting of 30 knee MRI volumes from the FastMRI dataset (each using the 21st slice) for the cross-modality generalization experiment in Section ~\ref{cross-contrast}.
+All metrics are reported over these evaluation test sets.

 \paragraph{Models. } The PaDIS-MRI model consists of approximately 55M parameters and was trained with a padding width of 96 pixels on each side.
 Patches of sizes \(P \in \{16, 32, 64\}\) were sampled with probabilities \(p \in \{0.2, 0.3, 0.5\}\), respectively.
-We describe further specific training parameters in Appendix \ref{appendix:hyperparams}.
+We describe further specific training parameters in Appendix \ref{appendix:traindiff}.
 We benchmark against the FastMRI-EDM model from \citet{aali2024robustmulticoilmrireconstruction}, a 65M parameter, whole-image diffusion (EDM) model built on the Song-UNet denoiser.
-Unlike PaDIS-MRI, which trains on zero-padded patches, FastMRI-EDM is evaluated on unpadded, full-resolution images using its original hyperparameters tuned on FastMRI, which align closely with the hyperparameters of PaDIS-MRI (see Appendix \ref{appendix:hyperparams}).
+Unlike PaDIS-MRI, which trains on zero-padded patches, FastMRI-EDM is evaluated on unpadded, full-resolution images using its original hyperparameters tuned on FastMRI, which align closely with the hyperparameters of PaDIS-MRI (see Appendix \ref{appendix:traindiff}).
 By preserving each method’s published training regimen, we ensure a fair “out-of-the-box” comparison against a high-performing baseline.
 Both models were trained until the unconditional generation quality had visually stabilized.
 We observed that the PaDIS-MRI model took approximately twice as long as the whole-image FastMRI-EDM model to train.
-We provide further details on model training in Appendix \ref{appendix:hyperparams}.
+We provide detailed training and inference hyperparameters in Section~\ref{appendix:algo}.

-\paragraph{Image Generation. } Both our whole-image and patch-based VE-DPS implementations use a shared noise schedule of $K = 104$ noise steps with bounds $\sigma_\text{min} = 0.003$, $\sigma_\text{max} = 10.0$, and sampling exponent $\rho = 7$.
-We zero-pad with \(M=64\) and use patch-size \(P=64\).
-For each noise level, we perform 10 inner update iterations, resulting in a total of 1040 network calls throughout the sampling process.
-After hyperparameter tuning, we set the data consistency weight to $\zeta = 3.0$, which balances adherence to k-space measurements with conformity to the learned prior.
-Examples of each model's unconditional generations can be found in Appendix \ref{appendix:hyperparams}.